Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Methods

 \subsection{High-temperature series expansion}

-Our primary goal of the high-temperature expansion is to study the selection within the $\Gamma_5$ manifold between $\psi_2$ and $\psi_3$ orders in the quantum model upon approaching the critical transition temperature $T_c$, coming from the paramagnetic side.
-In the $\psi_2$ and $\psi_3$ orders the spins orient along the local $x$ and $y$ axes, respectively.
+Our primary goal of the high-temperature expansion (HTSE) is to study the selection within the $\Gamma_5$ manifold between $\psi_2$ and $\psi_3$ orders in the quantum model upon approaching the critical transition temperature $T_c$, coming from the paramagnetic side.
+For $\psi_2$ and $\psi_3$ long-range order, the spins orient along the local $x$ and $y$ axes, respectively.
 To probe this ordering, we add weak local fields $h_x$ and $h_y$ to our Hamiltonian of Eq.~\eqref{eq:hamiltonian} along the local $x$ and $y$ axes (see Fig.~\ref{fig:gamma_5_local_basis}), described by the following perturbative field Hamiltonian term

-Here, $\hat{S}_i^x$ and $\hat{S}_i^y$ are the spin operators at site $i$ along the local $x$ (cubic $\langle 112\rangle$) and $y$ (cubic $\langle 110\rangle$) axes, respectively.
+Here, $\hat{S}_i^x$ and $\hat{S}_i^y$ are the spin $S=\frac{1}{2}$ operators at site $i$ along the local $x$ (cubic $\langle 112\rangle$) and $y$ (cubic $\langle 110\rangle$) axes, respectively.
 The order parameter susceptibilities for the two cases ($\alpha=x,y$) are defined as

 High-temperature expansions are developed for the order parameter susceptibilities in powers of $\beta$ using the linked-cluster method \cite{oitmaa_book,Oitmaa-2013}.
-The series expansion coefficients for $\chi_x$ and $\chi_y$ are found to be identical term by term in powers of $\beta\equiv 1/T$, showing that the degeneracy within the $\Gamma_5$ manifold is not lifted at the level of the linear (response to ${\cal H}_f$) susceptibility
+The series expansion coefficients for $\chi_x$ and $\chi_y$ are found to be identical term by term in powers of $\beta\equiv 1/T$, showing that the degeneracy within the $\Gamma_5$ manifold is not lifted at the level of the linear (response to ${\cal H}_f$) susceptibility.
+In fact, we prove in Appendix~\ref{appendix:OrderParameterSusceptibilityProof} that the $C_{3}$ symmetry of the model restricts the order parameter susceptibility for any long-range spin ordering within the $\Gamma_5$ manifold to be the same.

 To go beyond the linear susceptibility, we compute high-temperature expansions for higher cumulants for $\alpha=x,y$, which we now define.
 Let,

 The cumulants $C_{n,\alpha}$ are defined as

 and